ai2cm/nudge-to-fine-25km-manuscript-workflow/README.md

 gray nodes are steps that were completed on Google Cloud infrastructure.
 The `Makefile` in this repository corresponds to steps that were completed on Google Cloud; the labels of the nodes correspond to the names of `make` rules in the `Makefile`.
+Before running any of the steps of the workflow on the cloud, the `create_environment` rule must be completed and the `fv3net` conda environment must be activated.
 While a `Makefile` is not included for the simulations completed on Gaea, all configurations and example runscripts are provided for reference, as well as a link to the version of FV3GFS used in those runs.

 ### Generating the fine-resolution data (Gaea)